A guide to tropical modifications: Structural theorems about tropical modification

 \begin{prop} Suppose that a horizontal edge $E$ of a tropical curve $C$ contains a point $P$.
 Suppose that on the dual subdivision of the Newton polygon for $C$ the vertical edge $d(E)$ is dual to $E$.
 Let the endpoints of $E$ be $A_1,A_2$ and two faces $d(A_1),d(A_2)$ adjacent to $d(E)$ have no other vertical edges.
 Let the sum of widths in the horizontal direction of the faces $d(A_1),d(A_2)$ be equal to $m$.
 Then the stable intersection of $E$ with a horizontal line through $E$ is $m$. \end{prop}

 \begin{proof} Refer to Example~\ref{ex_singularexample} and Figure~\ref{fig_stable}.
-Let $L$ be a tropical line containing $E$ and let the vertex of $L$ does not coincide with the endpoints of $E$.
+Let $L$ be a tropical line containing $E$, and assume that the vertex of $L$ does not coincide with the endpoints of $E$.
 Making the modification along the line $L$ we see that the sum $S$ of vertical components of edges going upward from $A_1,A_2$ equals the sum $m$ of the $y$-components of them.

-Then, the sum of vertical components of edges, going downwards, equals $S$ by the balancing condition for tropical curves.
-Sum of $y$-components of edges in the vertex $v$ is exactly the width in the $(1,0)$ direction of the dual to $v$ face $d(v)$ in the Newton polygon. \end{proof}
+Then the sum of the vertical components of the downward edges equals \(S\) by the balancing condition for tropical curves.
+The sum of the \(y\)-components of the edges incident to a vertex \(v\) is exactly the width, in the \((1,0)\)-direction, of the face \(d(v)\) dual to \(v\) in the Newton polygon. \end{proof}